 Clandeboye, which is one of Fonterra's largest manufacturing sites in New Zealand, is a major employer within the District.
 Over 850 staff are employed.
 The factory services a catchment extending into substantial areas of the Otago and Canterbury region generating a large number of tanker and truck movements on the roading network.
 Growth associated with Industrial demand is modest.
-Of the 76ha of vacant, serviced and usable industrial land in the district, additional demand is considered to be in the order of 33.8ha to 2033.
-Accordingly, some rationalisation and staging of the 230ha of industrial land supply (either available, deferred or non-serviced) is required to avoid inefficient servicing or dispersed productivity.
+There is 202.7ha of vacant and usable industrial land in the district.
+Additional demand is considered to be in the order of 91.5ha to 2048.
+Accordingly, some rationalisation and staging of the existing zoned industrial land supply (either available, deferred or non-serviced) is required to avoid inefficient servicing or dispersed productivity.